SofieMoors/martijnmanuscripts/README.md

 This repository holds the code and data accompanying the following paper: Moors, S., Kestemont, M. & Sleiderink, R. (2024).
 "The Martijn Trilogy Manuscripts: An Open Dataset for Analyzing Scribal Variation." *Research Data Journal for the Humanities and Social Sciences.*

+UPDATE: On July 31, 2025, a new 18th witness 'H' was added to this repository.
+The README and data have been updated accordingly.

 ## ABSTRACT:
 We present a dataset containing transcriptions of manuscripts of the Middle Dutch strophic poem *Martijn Trilogy* by the Flemish poet Jacob van Maerlant.
 Of his very large oeuvre, Maerlant’s *Strophic Poems* had the longest tradition: originally written in the thirteenth century, copyists and printers continued to disseminate them until about 1500.
 These ten shorter poems on social, religious, and ethical issues stand out for their unusual and complex stanza form.
-The *Martijn Trilogy* was his most successful strophic poem: 17 text witnesses are extant, and the trilogy was imitated and even translated into French and Latin.
+The *Martijn Trilogy* was his most successful strophic poem: 18 text witnesses are extant, and the trilogy was imitated and even translated into French and Latin.
 This dataset contains hyper-diplomatic transcriptions of all witnesses, amounting to a total of 15,814 verses or 79,337 tokens.
 This open access dataset abides by the FAIR principles, is licensed under a CC-BY-SA license, and is made available in multiple, complementary file formats.
 Since these transcriptions are strictly diplomatic, this corpus offers valuable possibilities for research on scribal attributions (scribal profiling), abbreviations, stemmatology, textual stability and more.

 ## DATA COLLECTION:
-To study the manuscript tradition of the *Martijn Trilogy*, we collected diplomatic, digital transcriptions of all 17 currently extant text witnesses.
+To study the manuscript tradition of the *Martijn Trilogy*, we collected diplomatic, digital transcriptions of all 18 currently extant text witnesses.
 These witnesses included (intact) manuscripts as well as fragmentary witnesses (with text loss), which amount to 15,814 (parallel) verses or 79,337 words in total.
 Originally written in the thirteenth century, copyists and printers continued to disseminate them until about 1500.
 <p align="center">
   <img src="https://github.com/SofieMoors/martijnmanuscripts/blob/main/data/viz/mytimeline.png" />
 </p>